jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 For this we will use the two popular (well, at least in the world of Tensor algorithms) tensor decompositions: the CP decomposition and the Tucker decomposition (also called higher-order SVD and many other names).

-# CP Decomposition on convolutional layers
+# 1412.6553 Speeding-up Convolutional Neural Networks Using Fine-tuned CP-Decomposition

-[*Speeding-up Convolutional Neural Networks Using Fine-tuned CP-Decomposition*](https://arxiv.org/abs/1412.6553) shows how CP-Decomposition can be used to speed up convolutional layers.
+[*1412.6553 Speeding-up Convolutional Neural Networks Using Fine-tuned CP-Decomposition*](https://arxiv.org/abs/1412.6553) shows how CP-Decomposition can be used to speed up convolutional layers.
 As we will see, this factors the convolutional layer into something that resembles mobile nets.

 They were able to use this to accelerate a network by more than x8 without significant decrease in accuracy.
 In my own experiments I was able to use this get a x2 speedup on a network based